jbirky/hack_aas235/README.md

+## Proposed Solution

-### A proposed solution to automated period-finding using supervised machine learning classification:
+### Automated period-finding using supervised machine learning classification:

 **Supervised learning** requires two steps:
 1. **Training step**: given an *n*-dimensional **feature vector** for *N* training sources with known periods (represented by a **label vector**), the parameters of a machine learning classifier are optimized to output the training labels.